AndreaScorr/ResearchTrackAssignment2AndreaScorrano/README.md

 ```
 # roslaunch assignment_2_2023 AndreaScorranoFasterLaunch.launch des_window:=3
 ```
 It will be opened Gazebo, Rviz, and all nodes developed.
+However it's suggested to use two different temnials in order to have a bettwe view of what's appening.